reneshbedre/reneshbedre.github.io/_posts/2020-03-11-howtoinstall.md

 `bioinfokit.analys.fasta.ext_subseq(file, id, st, end, strand)`

-Extract the subsequence of specified region from FASTA file
+Extract the subsequence of specified region from FASTA file.
+If the target subsequence region is on minus strand. the reverse complementary of subsequence will be printed.

 Parameters | Description
 ------------ | -------------